mlavi/hugo/content/post/declarative_os.md

 There is more to investigate:

-- Intel's [Clear Linux Project](https://clearlinux.org/) is distro which attempts to secure and run containers with optimal performance on Intel hardware.
+- Intel's [Clear Linux Project](https://clearlinux.org/) is distribution which attempts to secure and run containers with optimal performance on Intel hardware.
 Most interesting is their design goal of making [the OS stateless](https://clearlinux.org/features/stateless).
 This approach should